his browser does not support basic Web standards, preventing the display of our site's intended design. May we suggest that you upgrade your browser?

-- An exempt employee does not earn overtime compensation nor does the employee have his or her pay reduced for absences of less than a full day.
+- An exempt employee does not earn overtime compensation nor does the employee have his or her pay reduced for absences of less than a half day.
 The supervisor, however, could require such time be made up at a later date.

 How do you know whether you are a nonexempt or an exempt employee?
 FLSA status is determined by the classification title and type of work performed in that position.
 Generally speaking, non-exempt employees must complete a timesheet every pay period, while exempt employees only need to make adjustments to their timesheet when taking paid or unpaid leave.